 - Weak battery in the film pack or camera

-- Corroded battery contacts – this can be on either the camera or on the film cassette.
+- Corroded battery contacts on the film pack or camera

-- Please note that the flash and the ejection of the photo are triggered by the battery of either the camera (for newer i-Type cameras) or the film pack (for vintage cameras).
+Please note that the flash and the ejection of the photo are triggered by the battery of either the camera (for newer i-Type cameras) or the film pack (for vintage cameras).
 If you leave your camera open for a long time, the battery will be gradually drained.
-Make sure to close your camera whenever you aren’t using it, to prevent the flash loading and draining your film pack’s battery.
+Make sure to close or turn off your camera whenever you aren’t using it, to prevent the flash from constantly charging and draining your camera’s or film pack’s battery.

-If you put a pack of film in your camera and you hear the camera respond with a motor noise but nothing comes out, try to re-insert this pack of film.
+If you put a pack of film in your camera and you hear the camera respond with a motor noise but nothing comes out, try to re-insert the pack of film.
 If that still doesn’t work, try inserting a different pack of film.
-If the camera won’t eject the darkslide for either pack, then your camera is defective and will need to be repaired.
+If the camera won’t eject the darkslide or photos for either pack, then your camera is defective and will need to be repaired.
 Basically, the part inside the camera that pushes each photo forward isn’t working.